-Al Quinlan, Greenberg Quinlan Rosner’s President, delivers strategic consulting and issue management to political campaigns, issue groups, and companies.
+As a Partner at Greenberg Quinlan Rosner, Al Quinlan delivers strategic consulting and issue management to political campaigns, issue groups, and companies.
 He has extensive experience conducting strategic research focusing on many issues, including health care, education, energy, and media consumption for both public and private sector organizations.

 He provides research and strategic advice to six current Senators, including Senators Jeanne Shaheen and Gary Peters, who won heavily targeted races in 2014.
 He works with Senators Debbie Stabenow (MI), Amy Klobuchar (MN), Richard Blumenthal (CT), and Tom Udall (NM).
 His former Senate clients include Tim Johnson (SD), Tom Daschle (SD), Chris Dodd (CT), Jeff Bingaman (NM), and Joe Lieberman (CT).